City of Spokane Valley COVID Resources

 - Find financial resources for Washington families on the State Department of Financial Institutions webpage.
 Families can find additional support on the state’s COVID-19 webpage regarding healthcare, childcare, insurance and more.

-- Visit the Internal Revenue Service website for information on individual economic impact payments initiated through the CARES Act.
+- Visit the Internal Revenue Service website for information on individual economic impact payments, including the child care credit and stimulus payments.

 - The pandemic can cause stress for individuals and families that are facing unique challenges.
 Resources and support programs are available to provide assistance with mental and emotional well-being.
 Please reach out if you need guidance.